California school draws crowd to view mural some call racist

 Roberta McLaughlin, 78, collected signatures on a poster on which she wrote, "Educate Do Not Eradicate" and said she would present it to the school board in an effort to have the members consider their vote.

-Clelia Donovan, 55, is a lecturer in Portuguese at University of California at Berkeley and brought her 13-year-old daughter, Donatella, to see the mural.
+Clelia Donovan, 55, is a lecturer in Portuguese at the University of California, Berkeley and brought her 13-year-old daughter, Donatella, to see the mural.

 She said she understood why students might feel negatively about what she called "an amazing work of art," but didn't think that painting it over would "erase the causes of why they feel uncomfortable."